 Psalms 89:7-8

 Another way to look at things is to regard a saint as a kind of knight.
-During the Middle Ages, a knight was not only a warrior who had pledged allegiance to the king, someone in command of men-at-arms, but he was also a noble and a lord.
-As a lord, a knight governed a fief on behalf of the king.
+During the Middle Ages, a knight was not only a warrior who had pledged allegiance to the king, but he was also a noble and a lord.
 This liege lord not only provided safety to those under his care through his castle and his men-at-arms, but he also judged any disputes.
 This idea of fiefdom explains the parable of the talents (ref.
 Matthew 25:14-30, Luke 19:12-26).

 And he said unto him, Well, thou good servant: because thou hast been faithful in a very little, have thou authority over ten cities.